 1 hour individual session £50

 Group supervision – depends on numbers.
 Please contact me for further details.

-I have recently attended the Postgraduate Certificate in Clinical Supervision course at the Albany Centre, St. Albans.
+I have a Postgraduate Certificate in Clinical Supervision from the Albany Centre, St Albans